estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/date-and-time.md

 2. Overriding [configure/customize](./how-it-works)
     {: .strong-sub-title}

-    Overriding the configure and/or customize methods and set the desired look for the timestamp on `ChatUIProvider.chatElementsUIProvider.`[incomingUIProvider](./incoming-message) and/or `ChatUIProvider.chatElementsUIProvider.`[outgoingUIProvider](./outgoing-message).
+    Overriding the configure and/or customize methods and set the desired display for the timestamp on `ChatUIProvider.chatElementsUIProvider.`[incomingUIProvider](./incoming-message) and/or `ChatUIProvider.chatElementsUIProvider.`[outgoingUIProvider](./outgoing-message).

     ```kotlin
     val chatUI = ChatUIProvider(context).apply {